sidhant-gairola/medipath/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A build tool that provides a fast development environment.
 - **Tailwind CSS**: A utility-first CSS framework for styling.
-- **Axios**: A promise-based HTTP client for making requests.
+- **Fetch API**: Native browser API for making HTTP requests.
 - **Framer Motion**: A library for animations in React.

 ### How It Works
 The project leverages React for component-based architecture, Vite for fast builds and hot module replacement, and Tailwind CSS for styling.
-The application fetches data using Axios and provides a smooth user experience with animations powered by Framer Motion.
+The application fetches data using the Fetch API and provides a smooth user experience with animations powered by Framer Motion.

 ### Architecture Overview
 **Frontend (React.js)**